Advice from an Aberdeen wedding photographer about wedding ceremonies at Marischal College.

 How Long Does the Ceremony Last?
 What Are the Timings Like?

 A straightforward exchange of vows can be done very quickly - the legal requirement is only a couple of sentences each, followed by signing the register.
-Even if you have opted for longer or for more unique vows, added in readings, or chosen to have a special tradition (e.g. a hand fasting), Marischal College ceremonies generally take no more than twenty minutes, including signing the register.
+Even if you have opted for longer or for more unique vows, added in readings, or have chosen to have a special tradition (e.g. a hand fasting), Marischal College ceremonies generally take no more than twenty minutes, including signing the register.

 Where Do we take Group Photos?